zuda77/CurveFitting_blender_addon/README.md

 | 4 | <img src="https://github.com/zuda77/CurveFitting_blender_addon/blob/main/images/leaf_4deg.PNG" width="45%"> | ![Curve 4 Degree](https://github.com/zuda77/CurveFitting_blender_addon/blob/main/images/curve_4deg.PNG) |

 #### - Ends Weight
 This value makes the start and end points of the selected vertices less likely to move.
-The default value is 10; the larger the value make hard to move the start and end points.
+The default value is 10; Larger values make moving the start and end points harder.
 At the minimum value of 1, the start and end points move according to the calculated approximation curve.

 ## Algorithm
 The Curve Fitting algorithm follows these steps:

-1. Define the selected vertex sequence as P (blue dots in the figure below).
+1. Define the selected vertex sequence as P (blue markers in the figure below).
 2. Perform principal component analysis (PCA) on P. Use the obtained principal components 1, 2, and 3 as the i, j, and k axes, respectively.
 3. Transform the xyz coordinates of P into ijk coordinates: P(x, y, z) -> P(i, j, k).
-4. Project P onto the i, j, and k axes, selecting the axis without overlaps as the operating axis.
-In the figure below, the operating axis is the i-axis.
+4. Project P onto the i, j, and k axes, selecting the axis without overlaps as the scan axis.
+In the figure below, the scan axis is the i-axis.
 5. Project P onto the ij plane and calculate the approximation curve using the least squares method.
-6. For each i-coordinate of P, calculate the corresponding j' from the approximation curve (orange dots in the figure).
+6. For each i-coordinate of P, calculate the corresponding j' from the approximation curve (orange markers in the figure).
-7. Similarly, calculate the k' coordinate (green dots in the figure).
+7. Similarly, calculate the k' coordinate (green markers in the figure).
 The updated vertex sequence is P'(i, j', k').
 8. Transform the updated P' back into xyz coordinates: P'(i, j', k') -> P'(x', y', z').
 9. Apply P'(x', y', z') to Blender.